burningion/daily-sketches/004/README.md

 # day 004

-sketch using openpose.
-I used the docker version of the code and generated a pose series of data.
+sketch using [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+I used the [docker version](https://github.com/CMU-Perceptual-Computing-Lab/openpose/pull/12) of the code and generated a pose series of data.

 ![004](https://github.com/burningion/daily-sketches/raw/master/004/images/00139.jpg)

+generate the pose data from the video using the following docker script in the same directory as your chosen `run.sh` from the branch.

 ```bash
 #!/bin/sh